dssg/hitchhikers-guide/curriculum/data-exploration-in-python/README.md

 IPython is an enhanced, interactive python interpreter that started as a grad school project by Fernando Perez.
-The IPython project then evolved into the IPython notebook that would allow users to archive their code, figures, and analysis in a single document making doing reproducible computational research and sharing said research much easier.
-The creators of the IPython notebook quickly realized that the "notebook" aspects were agnostic to a specific programming language and ported the notebook to other languages include but not limited to Julia, Python and R. This then led to a rebranding known as the Jupyter Project.
+The IPython project then evolved into the IPython notebook that would allow users to archive their code, figures, and analysis in a single document, making doing reproducible computational research and sharing said research much easier.
+The creators of the IPython notebook quickly realized that the "notebook" aspects were agnostic to a specific programming language and ported the notebook to other languages, including but not limited to Julia, Python and R. This then led to a rebranding known as the Jupyter Project.

-The Pandas library, created by Wes McKinney, introduced the R-like dataframe object in Python making working with data in Python much easier.
+The Pandas library, created by Wes McKinney, introduced the R-like dataframe object in Python, making working with data in Python much easier.

 This tutorial will go over over the basics of Data Analysis in Python using the PyData stack.